Advertisement

 Back to Pills, Pearls & Patients (3P)

-Hello and welcome to the next episode of 3P: Pills, Pearls and Patients.
-Today we're going to be talking about Long Covid.
+Hello and welcome to the next episode of 3P: Pills, Pearls, and Patients.
+Today we're kind of having a standalone episode on Ontario's Health Care Plan.

 ...